VAV2021/cucumber-demo/README.md

 15. (Optional) To verify that your Java code is correct, run `gradle build`.
 Otherwise, it will be built as part of the next step...

 15. Run `gradle cucumber` again.
-    - This time is should match the **Steps** in your feature file with Glue code using the annotation.
+    - This time it should match the **Steps** in your feature file with Glue code using the annotation.
     - But, the glue code throws a `PendingException`, which means that you did not write any useful glue code yet.

-16. In the glue code `BankAccountTest.java` replace the PendingException lines with some System.out.println() commands.
+16. In the glue code (`BankAccountTest.java`) replace the PendingException lines with some System.out.println() commands.
 For example:
     ```java
     @Given("I open a bank account")
     public void iOpenABankAccount() {
         System.out.println("You opened a bank account.");
+    }
     ```

 In the next part, we'll write code for the BankAccount class and use Glue Code to test the class.